ameya-kanchan/Healthcare-API/healthcare-api/README.md

 ## Prerequisites

-Make sure you have the following installed on your system:
+Ensure you have the following installed on your system:

 - [Node.js](https://nodejs.org/) (v14+)
 - [MongoDB](https://www.mongodb.com/) (running locally or using MongoDB Atlas)